gnang/HypermatrixAlgebraPackage/README.md

 sage: Prod(HM(2,3,4,'a'),HM(2,2,3,'b'),HM(3,2,4,'c'))
 ```

-As illustrated by the previous instructions, the product of compatible second order hypermatrices recover the
+As illustrated by the previous instructions, the product of compatible second order hypermatrices recovers the
 usual matrix product.
 Other basic hypermatrix operations including addition and multiplication by scalars are
 quite similar to their matrix counter part.
 The hypermatrix transpose amounts to a clyclic permutation of the
 entry indices and is performed as follows